DonSchenck/containers-k8s-workshop/README.md

 <div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
 Move into the directory `$WORKSHOP_HOME\src\nodejs\k8s_example`.
 Using the editor of your choice, create the appropriate Dockerfile in the directory of your application.
 Bonus: Add the MAINTAINER instruction.

+## Build Your Image
+With your Dockerfile in place, it's time to build your first image.
+Make sure you are in the root directory of your project, i.e. the same directory as your Dockerfile.
+In our case, it's `$WORKSHOP_HOME\src\nodejs\k8s_example`.
+You can build an image named "k8s_example:v1" by using the following command:

+`docker build -t k8s_example:v1 .`

 ```
 docker ps